JaGoLi/libreboot-repo/docs/hardware/index.md

 update the EC firmware while running libreboot is unknown.
 Libreboot only replaces the BIOS firmware, not EC.

-Updated EC firmware has several advantages e.g. bettery battery handling.
+Updated EC firmware has several advantages e.g. better battery handling.

 How to find what EC version you have (i945/GM45)